-On January 1, 2006, the Company adopted SFAS No. 123 (revised 2004), "Share-Based Payment," which addresses the accounting for transactions in which an entity exchanges its equity instruments for goods or services, with a primary focus on transactions in which an entity obtains employee services in share-based payment transactions.
+On January 1, 2006, the Company adopted SFAS No. 123(R) (revised 2004), "Share-Based Payment," which addresses the accounting for transactions in which an entity exchanges its equity instruments for goods or services, with a primary focus on transactions in which an entity obtains employee services in share-based payment transactions.
 SFAS No. 123(R) is a revision to SFAS No. 123, "Accounting for Stock-Based Compensation," and supersedes Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," and its related implementation guidance.
 SFAS No. 123(R) requires measurement of the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award (with limited exceptions).
 Incremental compensation costs arising from subsequent modifications of awards after the grant date must be recognized.

 The Company adopted SFAS No. 123(R) using the modified prospective transition method, which requires the application of the accounting standard as of January 1, 2006, the first day of the Company's fiscal year.
-The Company's Consolidated Financial Statements as of and for the year ended December 31, 2006 reflect the impact of SFAS No. 123(R).
+The Company's Consolidated Financial Statements as of and for the years ended December 31, 2007 and 2006 reflect the impact of SFAS No. 123(R).
 In accordance with the modified prospective transition method, the Company's Consolidated Financial Statements for prior periods have not been restated to reflect, and do not include, the impact of SFAS No. 123(R).

 SFAS No. 123(R) requires companies to estimate the fair value of share-based payment awards on the date of grant using an option-pricing model.
 The value of the portion of the award that is ultimately expected to vest is recognized as expense over the requisite service periods in the Company's Consolidated Statements of Income.
-Stock-based compensation recognized in the Company's Consolidated Statement of Income for the year ended December 31, 2006 includes compensation expense for share-based awards granted prior to, but not fully vested as of January 1, 2006 based on the grant date fair value estimated in accordance with SFAS No. 123 as well as compensation expense for share-based awards granted subsequent to January 1, 2006 in accordance with SFAS No. 123(R).
+Stock-based compensation recognized in the Company's Consolidated Statement of Income for the years ended December 31, 2007 and 2006 includes compensation expense for share-based awards granted prior to, but not fully vested as of January 1, 2006 based on the grant date fair value estimated in accordance with SFAS No. 123 as well as compensation expense for share-based awards granted subsequent to January 1, 2006 in accordance with SFAS No. 123(R).
 The Company currently uses the Black-Scholes option pricing model to determine grant date fair value.

-The following table summarizes stock-based compensation expense related to employee stock options under SFAS No. 123(R) included in Company's Statement of Income for the year ended December 31, 2006:
+The following table summarizes stock-based compensation expense related to employee stock options under SFAS No. 123(R) included in Company's Statement of Income for the years ended December 31, 2007 and 2006:

-Decem ber 31, 2006
+December 31, 2007 December 31, 2006

-Cost of revenue \$ 228
+Cost of revenue \$ 475 \$ 228

-Product development expense 537
+Product development expense 1,360 537

-Sales and marketing expense 680
+Sales and marketing expense 1,047 680

-General and administrative expense 735
+General and administrative expense 999 735

-Total stock based compensation included in operating expenses \$ 2,180
+Total stock based compensation included in operating expenses \$ 3,881 \$ 2,180

-The per share weighted average fair value of stock options granted during the year ended December 31, 2006 was \$3.21.
-The fair value of each option grant is estimated on the date of grant using the Black-Scholes option-pricing model with the following weighted average assumptions:
+The per share weighted average fair value of stock options granted and assumed during the years ended December 31, 2007 and 2006 was \$3.76 and \$3.21, respectively.
+The fair value of each option grant is estimated on the date of grant using the Black-Scholes option-pricing model with the following weighted average assumptions for the years ended December 31, 2007 and 2006:

-December 31, 2006
+December 31, 2007 December 31, 2006

-Dividend yield 0.0%
+Dividend yield 0.0% 0.0%

-Risk-free interest rate 4.8%
+Risk-free interest rate 4.3%-5.3% 4.8%

-Expected life (in years) 4
+Expected life (in years) 4.2 4.0

-Historical volatility 77.0%
+Historical volatility 72.2%-75.7% 77.0%-80.0%